Sham1ko/iu-project-cs/README.md

 ## Working with CSV Files

-After schedule generation, the system creates several CSV files for convenient viewing.
+After schedule generation, the system creates several CSV files in a versioned folder for convenient viewing.
 For a detailed guide on working with CSV files, see **[CSV_GUIDE.md](CSV_GUIDE.md)**

-Quick file list:
+Quick file list (in each version folder, e.g., `data/v1/`):

 - `schedule_full.csv` - full schedule (all classes × all days)
 - `schedule_monday.csv` ... `schedule_friday.csv` - schedules by day